nalhilal/blog/_pages/about.md

 permalink: /about/
 ---

 Nasser Al-Hilal is an educator working in a private college.
 He has BSc and MSc in Information Systems and has a passion for education and learning.
-He is a hobbyist data scientist and code, and he spends his free time creating digital art.
+He is a hobbyist data scientist and coder, and he spends his free time creating digital art.

 This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].